-Coordinating Professor: Raymond White
+Coordinating Professor: Richard Blue

 Northwest College is committed to graduating men and women who will have an understanding of Christian philosophy as related to the teaching profession.
-The major in Elementary Education is a bachelor degree program designed to prepare students for initial certification by the State of Washington.
+The major in Elementary Education is a Bachelor of Arts degree program designed to prepare students for initial certification by the State of Washington.
 This certification qualifies the student to teach in public and/or private schools.